Water Quality and Management

 • Where does Talon put the millions of gallons of water pumped out of the mine?

 • What is the impact of pumping millions of gallons of freshwater on the surrounding area and aquifers?
+How much will lake levels, wetlands and well water levels drop?

 • What’s the impact on the aquifers you cut through potentially mixing water between aquifers?